-Rights group: Tripoli should probe town’s missing people
+Rights group: Tripoli should probe town’s 338 missing people

-Since 2015, Libya has been divided between two governments, one in the east and another in the west, each backed by a vast array of militias.
+Since 2015, Libya has been divided between two governments, the U.N.-supported one based in Tripoli and the one in the east, each backed by a vast array of militias.

-In April 2019, east-based commander Khalifa Hifter marched on Tripoli and tried to co-opt some of his rivals’ militias.
-At the time, the town of Tarhuna was under the control of the notorious al-Kaniyat militia, which had initially sworn allegiance to the internationally recognized Tripoli government.
+In April 2019, east-based commander Khalifa Hifter and his forces marched on Tripoli in an attempt to take the city and tried to co-opt some rival militias.
+At the time, the town of Tarhuna was under the control of the notorious al-Kaniyat militia, which had initially sworn allegiance to the Tripoli government.

-But al-Kaniyat changed sides in 2019, siding with Hifter and granting his Libyan Arab Armed Forces troops access to Tarhuna, a strategic town that lies some 65 kilometers (41 miles) southeast of the Libyan capital.
+But the militia changed sides in 2019, siding with Hifter and granting his troops access to Tarhuna, a strategic town some 65 kilometers (41 miles) southeast of the Libyan capital.
 Since then, the Tripoli government has discovered 27 mass graves but is still working to identify the bodies, said HRW.

 “Families in Tarhuna whose loved ones went missing face a difficult time moving forward with their lives,” said Hanan Salah, Human Rights Watch’s senior Libya researcher.
 “The authorities should act on the grim discovery of mass graves by taking proper steps to identify the bodies and bringing those responsible for abuses to justice.”